-MA International Affairs (China-Africa Studies)
+MA in International Affairs (China-Africa Studies)

-The Concentration on China-Africa Studies (CAS) under the Master of Arts in International Affairs (MAIA), is inspired by the strong relations between China and various African countries, particularly since the turn of the century, which have spurred fascinating global debates and created new career opportunities.
+The Concentration on China-Africa Studies (CAS) under the Master of Arts in International Affairs (MAIA) is inspired by the strong relations between China and various African countries, particularly since the turn of the century, which have spurred fascinating global debates and created new career opportunities.
 CAS will provide the much-needed research and educational training for current and aspiring scholars, commentators, workers in non-governmental organisations (NGO), and civil servants who aim to improve their knowledge and academic competence on China-Africa relations to take up the emerging opportunities.
 Students who specialise in CAS of the MAIA programme will be able to:

 ► utilise diverse theoretical and conceptual approaches to explain the public and private engagements between China and Africa

 ► demonstrate critical awareness of the uniqueness of the relations between China and African countries in terms of the political, social, cultural, economic dimensions